wolf-adam-eily/refseq_diffexp_funct_annotation_uconn/README.md

 We will use the control group (LB2A) and the thermal stress group (LC2A)j

+If performing headers 1-6 on a personal computer, continue onward.

+If performing headers 1-6 on the Xanadu cluster, it is important that after connecting via SSH the directory is set to

+<pre style="color: silver; background: black;">cd /home/CAM/$your.user.name</pre>

+before proceeding.
+Your home directory contains 10TB of storage and will not pollute the capacities of other users on the cluster.

-The workflow may be cloned using the terminal command:
+The workflow may be cloned into the appropriate directory using the terminal command:
 <pre style="color: silver; background: black;">$git clone https://github.com/wolf-adam-eily/RNA-Seq_genome_assembly_and_annotation.git
 $cd RNA-Seq_genome_assembly_and_annotation
 $ls  </pre>